kylrth/kylrth.github.io/content/post/truth-of-the-church.md

 Here are some smaller mistakes in the Book of Mormon:

 - Mosiah 1:3-4 says that the plates of brass were written in Egyptian, which is totally unlikely.
 The Old Testament texts were written in Hebrew.
+(TODO add more info and original sources ([here?](https://www.reddit.com/r/mormon/comments/l5l24f/brass_plates_in_egyptian/))to prove why this makes sense in Joseph's time and why it makes no sense for Lehi and Nephi.)
 - In Alma 14:29 Mormon compares Alma and Amulek to lions.
 This could make sense if he were referring to mountain lions, but I'm not sure what they called them in New York in the 1820s.
 - Lots of horses and chariots in Alma 17-20.
 They're always coupled together, and they're used for travel.
 Apologists argue that chariots may not have been what we think of as chariots, but we know they were combined with horses in order to travel.